Philippe Barbarin

-Philippe Xavier Christian Ignace Marie Barbarin (born 17 October 1950) is a French Roman Catholic prelate who was the Archbishop of Lyon from 2002 to 2020.
+Philippe Xavier Christian Ignace Marie Barbarin (born 17 October 1950) is a French Catholic prelate who served as Archbishop of Lyon from 2002 to 2020.
 He was made a cardinal in 2003.
-He was charged in 2017 and convicted in 2019 of failing to report sex abuse allegedly committed by a priest and was given a suspended six-month prison sentence.
-On 24 June 2019, Barbarin lost his status as leader of the Archdiocese of Lyon, though he retained the title of Archbishop.
-His conviction was overturned on appeal on 30 January 2020, but Pope Francis accepted Barbarin's resignation as Archbishop of Lyon on 6 March 2020.
+He was convicted in 2019 of failing to report alleged sex abuse by a priest and was given a suspended six-month prison sentence.
+The same year, Barbarin turned the archdiocese over to an administrator while he appealed his case.
+His conviction was overturned in 2020 but Pope Francis accepted his resignation just over a month later.